Fifty-Nine/ftdi-friend-openocd/README.md

 and so on.

-### Background ###

-While working on a reverse engineering project, I found myself in need of a JTAG programmer.
-After doing some research, I discovered that OpenOCD has support for various FTDI-based USB-to-serial converters.
-Unfortunately, the one I had--the Adafruit FTDI Friend--uses an FT232RL chip, which isn't supported by the available OpenOCD drivers.

-I found an example of using the FT232RL as a JTAG programmer [here](http://vak.ru/doku.php/proj/bitbang/bitbang-jtag).
-Unfortunately, I wasn't able to get that patch working with a recent OpenOCD version.
-It's possible that my wiring was wrong, or that I had incorrectly resolved the patch conflicts, but the relatively small size of the patch encouraged me to develop my own solution.
-Much credit is owed to the author of that work since without it I likely wouldn't have even tried.

 ### SRST and TRST support ###

 The FTDI friend header provides direct access to power, ground and four data lines.
 However,